inoshadi/example-electron-migration/README.md

 ## Build
 - ``yarn build``
-- This command will build a release package according to your machine
+- This command will build a release package according to your system.
-- You can find your app installer within `release` directory
+- You can find your app installer within `release` directory.
   - macOS
   - ``/release/[app-version]/${productName}-Mac-arm64-${version}-Installer.dmg``
   - ``/release/[app-version]/${productName}-Mac-x64-${version}-Installer.dmg``